inkling-salmon/FirstRepo/README.txt

-Hello Git World and LINUX commands
+Hello Git World and LINUX commands.
+And Next Days.